SoupyzInc/CanvasDarkMode/README.md

 </p>

 ## Bugs/Suggestions
-- If you find a bug that isn't already known, please submit it to the issue tab of this repo and flag it with the bug tag.
+- If you find a bug that isn't already known, please submit it to the [issue tab](https://github.com/SoupyzInc/CanvasDarkMode/issues) and flag it with the bug tag.
-- If you would like to suggest a feature that isn't already suggested, please submit it to the issue tab of this repo and flag it with the enhancement flag.
+- If you would like to suggest a feature that isn't already suggested, please submit it to the [issue tab](https://github.com/SoupyzInc/CanvasDarkMode/issues) and flag it with the enhancement tag.

 ## Known Bugs
 This extension may cause graphical issues on certain parts of Canvas/myLearning.